West Montalvo Oil Field: History, production and operations

 Standard Oil Company of California discovered the field in April 1947 by drilling into the McGrath producing horizon.
 The first well produced 154 oilbbl/d, encouraging further exploration.
 In 1951, the Colonia Pool was found at 11500 ft, which had a heavier oil with high sulfur content, and following the trend west, discovered the offshore portion of the field in June 1953 by drilling into the Oligocene-age Sespe Formation, where they also found oil at the 11500 ft depth.
 This producing horizon was also part of the Colonia Zone.
 This unit remains richly productive.

 By the end of 2008, the field was one of the top ten in California by largest production increase of the preceding year.

 Ownership

 The field has changed owners several times.
 In 1977, Standard Oil Company of California became Chevron Corporation, and the field was run under that logo.
 Chevron sold the field to Bush Oil Company of Taft, California, on May 1, 1990.
 Bush Oil ran the field for only two years, selling it to Berry Petroleum Company in 1992.

 In 2007, Venoco acquired the field from Berry Petroleum Company for $63 million; it was sold in 2014 to California Resources Corporation for $200 million.
+The field was acquired by CalNRG Operating LLC after the lease was reassigned in 2024.